Diocese of Sioux City: 1830 to 1920

-The first Catholic missionaries arrived in the Iowa area during the early 1830's.
+The first Catholic missionaries arrived in the Iowa area during the early 1830s.
 They were under the supervision of the Diocese of St. Louis.
 In 1837, the Vatican erected the Diocese of Dubuque, covering Iowa and adjoining territories.

 In the late 19th century, Bishop John Hennessy of the Diocese of Dubuque requested that the Vatican divide the state into two dioceses, with the new diocese covering the lower half of Iowa.
 Hennessy suggested that the see of the new diocese be located in Des Moines, Iowa, but the Vatican in 1881 chose Davenport instead.

 On July 24, 1900, Pope Leo XIII erected the new Diocese of Sioux City by separating 24 counties in northwestern Iowa from the Archdiocese of Dubuque.
-The Catholic population of the diocese was about 50,000.The pope appointed Philip Garrigan, vice rector of the Catholic University of American in Washington, D.C., as the first bishop of the new diocese.
+The Catholic population of the diocese was about 50,000.
+The pope appointed Reverend Philip Garrigan, vice rector of the Catholic University of America in Washington, D.C., as the first bishop of the new diocese.

-Garrigan designated the not yet completed St. Mary's Church, in the center of Sioux City as the Cathedral Church of the Diocese.
-He renamed the church the Cathedral of the Epiphany.
-Garrigan carried on an extensive visitation of all the parishes of the diocese.
+Garrigan designated the uncompleted St. Mary's Church in Sioux City as the cathedral for the diocese.
+He renamed it the Cathedral of the Epiphany.
+During his tenure as bishop, Garrigan visited all the parishes of the diocese.
 He authored the article on the Diocese of Sioux City for the Catholic Encyclopedia.